 Q: How long should I wait to bring my pet in if I notice a change in behavior?

 A: It is instinctual for animals to hide pain, so if your furry friend is acting strange there may be a reason.
 Behavioral changes may be associated with health issues or other stressors, such as moving to a new home or welcoming a new baby into your household.
 Anytime you notice an unusual change in your pet’s behavior, it is a good idea to get it checked out.

 Q: What should I do if I notice visible parasites on my pet?

-A: You should bring your pet to a veterinarian right away if you observe fleas, ticks, mites, or any other parasite on your precious pet.
-These parasites are not only disgusting, but they can also carry disease which can harm your pet or even a family member!
-Adairsville Animal Hospital carries a full line of flea and tick preventatives, which have all been selected by Dr. Amy Johnson based on the safety and efficacy of each product.
+A: Fleas, ticks, and mites are all unwelcome pests when it comes to our furry friends.
+Adairsville Animal Hospital carries a full line of flea and tick preventatives, which have all been selected by Dr. Johnson based on the safety and efficacy of each product.
 Depending on the label of the preventative, many of the products we carry can be administered to puppies and kittens as young as eight weeks of age.
 If you notice any of these pests on your pet, please call us for an appointment so we may recommend just the right preventive for your pet.

 Q: What if my pet has an after-hours problem?

-A: Adairsville Animal Clinic is not open after hours or on weekends.
-However, we recognize that emergencies do arise and immediate help may be necessary for your pet.
-We recommend our clients reach out to the following emergency hospital: Northwest Georgia Veterinary Emergency Center, located at 111 John Maddox Drive, Rome, Georgia 30165.
+A: We understand that emergencies do happen after hours and on weekends.
+If the need for emergency care arises, we highly recommend Northwest Georgia Veterinary Emergency Center, located at 111 John Maddox Drive, Rome, Georgia 30165.
 Please call ahead if possible at 706-204-8425.

 Q: At what age should I have my pet spayed or neutered?